ihmcrobotics/simulation-construction-set-2/README.md

 - `scs2.session.gui.mainwindow.loadconfig`: Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
 Enabled by default, can be disabled if the behavior is not desired.
 - `scs2.session.gui.mainwindow.loadconfig`: Determines whether or not the main window configuration (width, height, position, maximized or not) from the configuration file.
 Enabled by default, can be disabled if the behavior is not desired.
 - `scs2.session.gui.yovariable.enablefuzzysearch`: If a `YoVariable` cannot be found by name in the session registry, when loading configuration file, the fuzzy search can help retrieving it.
 This helps with variable rename or with variable that gets moved.
 Disabled by default.
 The search can be computationally expensive and is currently blocking the rendering thread.
+- `scs2.session.gui.skybox.theme`: Allows changing skybox theme.
+3 options: `CLOUDY_CROWN_MIDDAY` (default), `SCS1`, and `CUSTOM`.
+When `CUSTOM` is set, the path to the skybox image file(s) is to be provided as well.
+- `scs2.session.gui.skybox.custompath`: Defines the path to load a custom skybox, not that the skybox theme is to be set to `CUSTOM` for this property to be used.
+The path should lead to either a single image file that contains the 6 panes to use as the skybox (looks like an unfolded box), or lead to a directory that contains 6 image files named: Top, Bottom, Left, Right, Front, and Back and which file extension can be either `*.png`, `*jpg`, or `*.bmp`.

 # Environment variables:
 - `SCS2_HOME`: Defines the home folder in which SCS2 is saving configuration files.
+- `SCS2_SKYBOX_THEME`: Allows changing skybox theme.
+3 options: `CLOUDY_CROWN_MIDDAY` (default), `SCS1`, and `CUSTOM`.
+When `CUSTOM` is set, the path to the skybox image file(s) is to be provided as well.
+- `SCS2_SKYBOX_CUSTOM_PATH`: Defines the path to load a custom skybox, not that the skybox theme is to be set to `CUSTOM` for this property to be used.
+The path should lead to either a single image file that contains the 6 panes to use as the skybox (looks like an unfolded box), or lead to a directory that contains 6 image files named: Top, Bottom, Left, Right, Front, and Back and which file extension can be either `*.png`, `*jpg`, or `*.bmp`.

 # Useful Tools classes:
 - `URDFTools`: for creating a `RobotDefinition` from a URDF file.